digital4better/data/README.md

 ## Impact factors (factor)

-These data represent the environmental impact factors of producing 1kwh of electricity by country, by continent and for the whole world.
+These data represent the environmental impact factors of one kWh of electricity consumption (not production) in each country, continent or worldwide.
+The amount of energy imported by each country is taken into account to adjust these factors.

 ### Data generation